-Employees can browse a summary of current benefits and fee schedules on the Jobs at Colgate Benefits page.
+Employees can browse a summary of current benefits and fee schedules on the Colgate Benefits page.

 Benefit Forms and Information

 - AFLAC Cancer Rates for 2019

 - BluePPO Authorization Release Form